-The product of doing all that is the ability recognize, understand and appreciate the way others feel.
+The product of doing all that is the ability to recognize, understand and appreciate the way others feel.
 It is important to understand that doesn’t mean you have to feel the same way.
-It simply means you have demonstrated, beyond reasonable doubt, to the person you are spending time with that it is OK for them to feel how they feel and that you “get” where they are coming from.
+It simply means you have demonstrated, beyond a reasonable doubt, to the person you are spending time with that it is OK for them to feel how they feel and that you get where they are coming from.
 Think of it as a genuine investment of sorts.

-“What?
+- “What?
 Yeah, of course.
 Sorry … just a little distracted.”

 You get answers like this:

-“Honestly … I am so sick and tired of doing ‘this’ I can barely stand it.”
+- “Honestly … I am so sick and tired of doing ‘this’ I can barely stand it.”